DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Advanced/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This option can not be modified in the children of *gLogger*, even by
-*gLogger* itself after the *cfg* configuration, so the children receive
+*gLogger* itself after the configuration, so the children receive
 the *gLogger* configuration.

 Some examples and summaries